alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 I don't want to sound bitter needlessly, although to be honest I don't care much as long as it's for comedic effect.
-So sit down and relax while I pound on your new favorite language.
+So sit down and relax while I pound on our new favorite language.

 ## The Language